longcnttbkhn/longcnttbkhn.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-<p>Hi, my name is Long Nguyen from Hanoi, Vietnam.
-I'm a software engineer with 5 years of product development experience in real estate and blockchain.
-My favorite job is to design and build big data processing systems for data analysis problems.
-I graduated from <a href="https://www.hust.edu.vn/">Hust</a> in 2018 and completed my master's defense in 2022.
-You can get my CV in <a href="/assets/docs/nguyen_hoang_long_data_engineer.pdf">hear</a>.</p>
+<p>Hi, my name is Long, I'm 28 year old, from Vietnam.
+I graduated as an engineer degree in Information System in 2018 and a master degree in Data Science in 2022.
+I have 5 years of experience as software engineer, which includes 4 years working as data engineer and 1 year team leader experience.
+I have skills in working with many programing language such as Java, Python, Scala and Go, among them I'm strong in Python and Java.
+I'm familiar with many bigdata technologies such as Hadoop, Spark, Hive, Kafka, among them I have deep knowing of Hadoop and Spark.
+I also have experience in Machine Learning and NLP with a few research project.
+Currently, I'm continuing to study and share my knowledge through my blog, my goal in 2 next year is to reach the senior level for the position of data engineer.

 <h2>Skills</h2>